-&lt;sup>25 Evidence of Patricia Hastings paragraph 2.1
+26 Evidence of Patricia Hastings paragraph 2.1

-- change to a squarer form with most of the latterly mentioned facilities being located on its southern margin. - 63.
+- similarly accessible to residents of the two developments proposed.
+That is a simple function of the geography of the settlement. - 63.
+It remains to be seen whether the recent construction of the by-pass will prompt closure or expansion of established businesses or stimulate positive response to new opportunities arising from improved conditions on the principal thoroughfare in particular.
+Mr Sedgwick's conjecture that an increased population would be beneficial for established and, potentially, new businesses in the village seems to me to be entirely reasonable given the accessibility of the appeal sites to the existing centre. - 64.
+Certain facilities including the church, the hotel, the ambulance service headquarters, the primary school and to some extent the high school, would be more accessible to prospective residents of the proposed housing estates than many existing residents.
+This is because the linear form of the village would change to a squarer form with most of the latterly mentioned facilities being located on its southern margin. - 65.
 Despite its adjacency to a railway, the settlement lacks a station but the cruciform thoroughfares are adequately and in some respects well served by buses connecting the settlement to distant Lancaster including its University, nearby Preston including the Royal Preston Hospital, Longridge, Garstang, Fulwood and various other settlements.
 The journey to the centre of Preston is timetabled at around half an hour.
-The timetables submitted demonstrate the manner in which the bus services operate. - 64.
+The timetables submitted demonstrate the manner in which the bus services operate.27 - 66.
 The settlement does lack a supermarket at present but some convenience goods for top-up shopping are available at one of the two filling stations presently open in the village.
-For obvious reasons, it is an established and widespread practice for car owners to use their vehicles for a weekly shop in any event, even if they have a choice of transport modes or live relatively close to a supermarket. - 65.
+For obvious reasons, it is an established and widespread practice for car owners to use their vehicles for a weekly shop in any event, even if they have a choice of transport modes or live relatively close to a supermarket. - 67.
 Of particular note is the Preston Guild Wheel, a 21 mile cycling and walking route which encircles the city providing access not only to its more central area but also to a variety of leisure and employment destinations in the surrounding area.
-Broughton, including the proposed housing sites at issue, has direct access to the route. - 66.
+Broughton, including the proposed housing sites at issue, has direct access to the route. - 68.
 All in all, I do not consider Broughton to be notably poorly served in terms of access to services and facilities or choice of transport modes.
 It is a core principle of the Framework, underpinning both plan-making and decision-taking, to "actively manage patterns of growth to make the fullest possible use of public transport, walking and cycling, and focus significant development in locations which are or can be made sustainable."
 Policy 1 of the Core Strategy notwithstanding, I do not consider the proposed developments would offend that principle.
 If anything the reverse is true.
 They would be well located in those terms by comparison with housing sites associated with many freestanding settlements and the initial stance of the Council on this issue does not in my view withstand scrutiny.